ghc-proposals/ghc-proposals/proposals/0000-concrete-class-dictionaries.md

 constructor name.

-* I also considered providing an `IsClass (c :: Constraint)` class with a `use :: (IsClass c, c) => Dict c` but decided to do away with it once I decided I didn't want to use a data family.
-Particularly since there would be no way to avoid exporting this conversion without specifying extra rules about how that would work.
+* I also considered providing an `IsClass (c :: Constraint)` class with a `dict :: (IsClass c, c) => Dict c` but decided to do away with it once I decided I didn't want to use a data family.
+Particularly since there would be no way for users to avoid exporting this conversion without specifying extra rules about how that would work.

 ## Unresolved Questions

-* Is it worthwhile to adjust/extend the first syntax to also allow for defining a function that converts directly from an instance to the underlying dict.
+* Is it worthwhile to adjust/extend the first syntax to also allow for defining a function that converts directly from an instance to the underlying dict?
 Equivalent to `fold :: Foldable f => Fold f` from the second syntax.

-* Is it worthwhile to add an optional flag to the second syntax that will automatically create top level class methods for every field of the underlying type.
+* Is it worthwhile to add an optional flag to the second syntax that will automatically create top level class methods for every field of the underlying type?
 This would allow you to avoid writing out the fields/methods twice just like we can do with the first syntax.